 Pioneer DDJ SR2

-- Hi-Res Jogwheel Display – 2-inch color LCD screens sit in the middle of the well-sized 6-inch jogwheels.
+- Hi-Res Jogwheel Display – Color LCD screens sit in the middle of the full-size jogwheels.
 Key information like BPM and track position helps you keep your eyes on the controller and not on your laptop.

 Denon Prime 4 Review

 Feature-Packed Option With Screen

 - Excellent Screen – The stand out feature is the excellent screen.
 Bright and vibrant with intuitive and snappy touch controls.
 Adjustable viewing angle is another huge benefit over what competitors offer.